-Requisitions with incomplete product descriptions are rejected back to the requesting department via the County's financial system until enough information is given to properly identify the product being requested.
+Requisitions with incomplete product descriptions are returned to the requesting department via the County's financial system until sufficient information is provided to properly identify the product being requested.
 Departments will be notified via the financial system that the requisition has been sent back.